Nic30/hwtHls/README.md

     * Bytecode of any Python can be translated to hardware
        * Bytecode is symbolically executed and the code which does not depend on HW evaluated value is executed immediately.
          This means that the python runs as a preprocessors and it generates HW code.
-       * As this part translates bytecode to SSA the input syntax does not matter.
+       * As this part translates bytecode to SSA, the input syntax does not matter.

     * No exception handling, function calls must be explicitly marked to be translated to HW otherwise calls are evaluated compile time
     * Only static typing for HW code, limited use of iterators